hoangl8696/NordSoftwareTest/README.md

 3-4-2017 to 6-4-2017

 ### Experience prior to the project:
-No javascript experience (only worked with typescript before) No react experience
+No javascript experience (only worked with typescript before).
+No react experience.
-Little css experience
+Little css experience.

 ### Experience after the project:
-Medium javascript experience
+Medium javascript experience.
-Basic react experience
+Basic react experience.
-Some css experience
+Some css experience.

 ### Final note:
 React was a simple, but not easy to work with, javascript library.